hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     source is a vhd/vhdx.
 This defaults to false.

 -   `skip_export` (boolean) - If true skips VM export.
 If you are interested only in the vhd/vhdx files, you can enable this option.
 This will create inline disks which improves the build performance.
 There will not be any copying of source vhds to temp directory.
-This defauls to false.
+This defaults to false.

 -   `enable_dynamic_memory` (boolean) - If true enable dynamic memory for virtual machine.
     This defaults to false.